Joystream/joystream/meetings/rome/sprint-in-london.md

   - Summary of weekly achievements
     - Count and evaluate quantity and quality of checked off boxes vs. goals set on Monday
     - Revisit the [Rome Live Milestones](https://github.com/Joystream/joystream/issues/103), and revise
-  - Discussions regarding the value of such an "accelerator" trip, vs. working as usual will be done the following weeks [all-hands meeting](/README.md#tuesday-all-hands).
+  - Discussions regarding the value of such a sprint, vs. working as usual will be done the following weeks [all-hands meeting](/README.md#tuesday-all-hands).
 We can do a brief round, time permitting.
 - **1600-1830**
   - Autonomous work
 - **1830-2000**